-Since the old wax ring had to come up to make room for the new one, I got to scraping.
+Since the old wax ring had to come up to make room for the new one, I got to scraping it with a plastic putty knife.
 This is probably the grossest picture of the post, so please accept my apologies.
 But rest assured that it’s just wax and rust – nothing more.

 Oh, and I made sure to remove the old rubber reinforcement ring too.
 This comes in some wax rings, so it shouldn’t be left in place (our new wax ring had one in it).